High content screening reveals the phenotypic landscape of intestinal organoid regeneration

 ABOUT THIS WEBINAR

 Image-based phenotypic screening relies on extraction of multivariate information from cells cultured in a large number of screened conditions.
-In this webinar, we explore the application of complex and biologically relevant model systems for drug screening, such as small intestinal organoids.
+In this webinar, we explored the application of complex and biologically relevant model systems for drug screening, such as small intestinal organoids.

-We describe several processes used to infer regulatory genetic interactions and identify genes that regulate cell-fate transitions and maintain the balance between regeneration and homeostasis, unravelling previously unknown roles for several pathways, among them retinoic acid signalling.
+We described several processes used to infer regulatory genetic interactions and identify genes that regulate cell-fate transitions and maintain the balance between regeneration and homeostasis, unravelling previously unknown roles for several pathways, among them retinoic acid signalling.

-Finally, by combining quantitative imaging with RNA sequencing, we show the role of endogenous retinoic acid metabolism in initiating transcriptional programmes that guide the cell-fate transitions of intestinal epithelium and identify an inhibitor of the retinoid X receptor that improves intestinal regeneration in vivo.
+Finally, by combining quantitative imaging with RNA sequencing, we showed the role of endogenous retinoic acid metabolism in initiating transcriptional programmes that guide the cell-fate transitions of intestinal epithelium and identify an inhibitor of the retinoid X receptor that improves intestinal regeneration in vivo.

 Learning outcomes of this webinar:

 - Learn how to upscale, streamline and automate intestinal organoid handling